swills/cirrina/README.md

 This probably won't work for you:

 * You need to load the `vmm`, `nmdm`, `if_bridge`, `if_epair`, `ng_pipe`, and `ng_bridge` kernel modules
+* Only UEFI boot is supported, no bhyveload
 * You need to be able to `sudo` *without a password prompt* to run the following commands:
   * `/sbin/ifconfig`
   * `/usr/bin/protect`